Data Flow

 [wow-core/src/main/kotlin/me/ahoo/wow/eventsourcing/snapshot/SimpleSnapshotStrategy.kt:25]

-After the command has been processed, the wait strategy receives signals at each processing stage:
+After the command has been processed, the registered wait handle receives signals at each processing stage:

 Wait Stages

-The WaitStrategy supports waiting at different processing stages:
+The WaitPlan supports waiting at different processing stages:

 | Stage | Meaning |